-- 2.14 Network costs cover the charges for the use of the Northern Ireland transmission and distribution systems.
-These charges are reviewed and approved by the UR as part of the network price controls. - 2.15 The FES price control determined that the transmission and distribution system charges will be treated as pass through charges which means that the customer pays no more or less than the actual cost of the network charges. - 2.16 The costs for the transmission system are those costs involved in bringing gas from Scotland to Northern Ireland, via the Scotland to Northern Ireland Pipeline, and all the transmission pipelines within Northern Ireland.
-These costs are published on the Gas Market Operator NI and National Grid websites - 2.17 The costs for the distribution system are those costs associated with moving gas throughout the Ten Towns area to homes and businesses.
+- 2.8 Network costs cover the charges for the use of the Northern Ireland transmission and distribution systems.
+These charges are reviewed and approved by the UR as part of the network price controls.
+From 1 April 2025, the network costs will make up 40% of a typical customer bill. - 2.9 The FES price control determined that the transmission and distribution system charges will be treated as pass through charges which means that the customer pays no more or less than the actual cost of the network charges. - 2.10 The costs for the transmission system are those costs involved in bringing gas from Scotland to Northern Ireland, via the Scotland to Northern Ireland Pipeline, and all the transmission pipelines within Northern Ireland.
+These costs are published on the Gas Market Operator NI and National Grid websites. - 2.11 The costs for the distribution system are those costs associated with moving gas throughout the Ten Towns area to homes and businesses.
 On the 28 October 2022 the final determination on the price control for Northern Ireland's gas distribution networks for 2023-2028 (GD23), and associated licence modifications for consultation, were published.
 GD23 is the distribution price control for Phoenix Natural Gas Limited (PNGL), firmus energy (Distribution) Limited and Evolve which runs from 1 January 20235.
 The distribution price control determines the amounts that firmus energy Distribution can charge for suppliers to use the Ten Towns network.
 These can be found on the feDL website.